Living by Faith in Future Grace

 Faith is not only a serious assent to the truth of God’s promises; it is also a satisfying embrace of Christ in those promises.
 When Paul says, “I count everything as loss because of the surpassing worth of knowing Christ” (Philippians 3:8), he means that moment by moment in every situation Christ satisfies.
 “I have learned in whatever situation I am,” Paul said, “to be content.
 I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
 I can do all things through him who strengthens me” (Philippians 4:11–13).

 Paul is “content” — satisfied — in every circumstance.
 How?
 Because he has learned a secret.
 What?
 I have learned to trust him for moment by moment strengthening.
 “I can do all things through him who strengthens me.”
 The future grace of all that God is for me in Christ, arriving every moment of my life, in every circumstance, for every need, is enough.
 It satisfies.
 I am content.
 That is what we mean by faith in future grace.

-- If you set your heart, to give sacrificially and generously, the power of God to fulfill this resolve will come to you as you trust his future grace in the promise: “My God will supply every need of yours according to his riches in glory in Christ Jesus” (Philippians 4:19).
-And the promise: “Whoever sows bountifully will also reap bountifully” (2 Corinthians 9:6).
-And the promise: “God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work” (2 Corinthians 9:8).
+- If you set your heart to give sacrificially and generously, the power of God to fulfill this resolve will come to you as you trust his future grace in this promise: “My God will supply every need of yours according to his riches in glory in Christ Jesus” (Philippians 4:19).
+And this promise: “Whoever sows bountifully will also reap bountifully” (2 Corinthians 9:6).
+And this promise: “God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work” (2 Corinthians 9:8).

 May God increase our daily faith in his inexhaustible, blood-bought, Christ-exalting future grace.